-Step 1: Once you log into NOVA, click on Funds (located on the blue navigation pane on the left- hand side), next click on CAEP, and then click on Program Area Reporting.
-This will direct you to the Program Area Reporting Dashboard, as shown in the screenshot below.
+Step 1: Once you log into NOVA, click on the program CAEP (located on the blue navigation pane on the left- hand side).
+Next, select Program Area Reporting, as this will direct you to the Program Area Reporting Dashboard that is as shown in the screenshot below.
 You can use the filters located at the top of the screen to locate your consortium.
 Remember to select the appropriate year.
-For this current exercise, we are reporting on the 2021-22 program year.
+For this current exercise, we are reporting on the 2022-23 program year.